Lucinda Bragg Adams: Career

 Adams was noted for her musical talent at a young age.
 She performed in the Petersburg region as a solo and ensemble singer (sometimes with the Selika Quartette), and as an organist, pianist, violinist, and guitarist.
 Her musical compositions were circulated widely in Virginia.

 By 1877, she taught at the Normal School associated with Petersburg's St. Stephen's Episcopal Church.
 During this time she was a member of the musical board of Petersburg's Chorannesse Literary and Social Club.
 Her first husband Edward Peters was treasurer of a similar Petersburg club, the Aeolian Club.
 Lucinda left Petersburg in order to find opportunities to teach music (Petersburg's public school system didn't hire black teachers).
 By 1882 she was teaching in Danville, and in 1883 she became principal of the "colored school" in Harrisonburg.

 In 1887, she taught in Charlotte, North Carolina at St. Michael's Training and Industrial School.

 In 1885, she had composed a waltz, a march dedicated to J. E. O'Hara, several sacred pieces, and the song Old Blandford Church.
 The latter is based on a poem found on the walls of the ancient church in Petersburg (written by a Eliza Hening of Petersburg, but often wrongly attributed to Tyrone Power), and is the 2nd composition known to have been published by an African American woman (after Louise Smith's Forgive).

 She had become an accomplished journalist and editor, publishing, editing, and contributing to publications including the A.M.E.
 Church Review, Our Women and Children, the Petersburg Lancet, Afro-American Churchman, and the Church Advocate (many of these with her sister Carrie and her brother George).
 In 1892, when Amelia Tilghman revived her pioneering music journal The Musical Messenger in Washington DC, she chose Adams (then living in Baltimore) as her associate editor.
 Adams corresponded about musical life in Baltimore, and brought her experience and professional network to the paper.
-She secured the writing talents of Victoria Earle (who she knew from the A.M.E.
+She secured the writing talents of Victoria Earle (whom she knew from the A.M.E.
 Church Review) to write for the paper.